 Life of Pix publishes a new, high-resolution image from (mostly) professional photographers every week.
 Again, instead of your standard clichéd photos, you’ll find high-quality footage on Life of Pix that makes your website stunning!
 You can browse the galleries of individual photographers and click through their collections for hours.

 Another huge selection of photos, sorted into various categories can be found at Pexels.
 In addition, the portal offers you some special features, for example, you can filter by popular photos or trending searches which can provide beautiful images or even some nice inspiration for your own search.
 Despite hundreds of thousands of photos, Pexels is easy to use and still looks tidy.
 Highly recommended!

 Freeimages offers over 300,000 free images covering a wide variety of topics.
 In addition to the usual search filter functions such as subject or photographer, you can also sort images by camera.
 There are so-called lightboxes too.
 These are photo collections that users have put together according to certain criteria, such as great color samples, nature photos, or just pictures they love.

 As the name suggests, Wikimedia Commons is the Wikimedia Foundation image and video database, i.e. the organization behind Wikipedia.
 Here you will find all the photos and videos that are used in the world’s largest online encyclopedia.
 You can use most of the 75 million+ media files yourself, but not all of them.
 We advise checking the license for each picture or video so as to avoid any unnecessary trouble.

 We at Jimdo think that only ingenious pictures from a nice website make a fantastic site.
-That’s why with Jimdo Dolphin it’s now especially easy to integrate the best Stock Photos – with no need to download and search in an image database.
+That’s why with Jimdo’s website builder it’s now especially easy to integrate the best stock photos – with no need to download and search in an image database.
 Just click on the picture symbol and choose “Photos from Jimdo”.
 We offer a huge selection of free photos in different categories.
 It’s that easy 🙂